Cutaneous T-cell lymphoma: Diagnosis & treatment

 For many people who have a darker skin tone and light spots on their skin caused by this cancer, phototherapy can put the cancer in remission (reduce symptoms).
 Phototherapy can also return lost color.

-Radiation therapy: This is often part of a treatment plan for CTCL.
-Radiation therapy is used to kill cancer cells and shrink tumors.
+Radiation therapy: Radiation therapy is used to kill cancer cells and shrink tumors.
+It's often part of a treatment plan for cutaneous T-cell lymphoma.

-It can be quite effective for clearing CTCL on the skin.
+Radiation therapy can be quite effective for clearing the cancer on the skin.
 It may be used to get rid of plaques and other signs of cutaneous T-cell lymphoma that don't clear with phototherapy.
 Some patients have a complete response (no sign of cancer) after receiving radiation therapy.

 Radiation can be prescribed to treat only certain areas of the skin or the entire body.
 One type, electron beam radiation therapy, sends radiation only to the outer layers of the skin.